Property owners are on the front line of historic preservation. Here are a few resources we’ve collected that you may find useful.

 Erie Downtown Partnership Facade Grant Program: These grants are intended to assist with the preservation of historic commercial buildings and assure that such buildings are rehabilitated in a sensitive and appropriate manner; bring substandard exterior building conditions into compliance with basic health, safety, and building codes and enhance the visual appeal of downtown businesses; and reduce or eliminate vacancies in the core of downtown Erie Downtown, and promote the adaptive reuse of commercial buildings.
 Any person(s) owning property in Erie Downtown Partnership’s boundaries is eligible to apply.

 Mission Main Street Grants, Erie County Gaming Revenue Authority: Established to develop Erie County’s commercial corridors, Mission Main Street Grants serve to buttress those distinct geographic districts, known as “main streets,” that incubate and host small businesses, special events, historic structures, and central parks.
+Contact the Erie County Gaming Revenue Authority to learn more about where these funds are being used.

 Federal and State Rehabilitation Investment Tax Credit: These programs provide tax credits to qualified taxpayers who will be completing the restoration of a qualified historic structure into an-income producing property.